MediaComem/comem-archioweb/exercises/node.md

 ## Yell

-Create a Node.js command line script named `yell.js` which:
+Create a Node.js command line script named `yell.mjs` which:

 * Takes one file name as an argument.
 * Reads the file with the UTF-8 encoding.